Cookie4686/PrimoUnitTestQuiz/README.md

 # PrimoUnitTestQuiz
+> **Original Question**
-Please write a typescript project with unit test Provide accessible repo of typescript project with unit test.
+> Please write a typescript project with unit test
+> Provide accessible repo of typescript project with unit test.
-Provide how to setup dependency, execute code and run unit test.
+> Provide how to setup dependency, execute code and run unit test.

 ## How to Setup UnitTest